 Now you’re an offer holder, it's time to think about how you’re going to finance your studies.

-The two main costs to consider are tuition fees and your living costs.
+The two main costs for you to consider when studying at university are tuition fees and living costs.
 There are different kinds of financial support that might be available to you.

-If you’re a UK student, you can apply for government funding in early 2023.
-You don’t need a confirmed place at university to complete the application and it’s best to apply as early as possible.
+If you’re a UK student, you can apply for government funding in early 2024.
+You don’t need a confirmed place at university to complete the application, and it’s best to apply as early as possible.

 Find out more about undergraduate fees.